colesturza/colesturza.github.io/_posts/2022-07-23-i-cut-you-freeze-extension.md

 The game resultant from this protocol can be represented recursively as follows, where $k=n$, $s_{1} = s_{1}^{n}$, and $A=1$, returning the slate of Player 1:

-{% include figure.html path="assets/img/i-cut-you-freeze-algorithm-non-geometric.png" %}
+{% include figure.liquid path="assets/img/i-cut-you-freeze-algorithm-non-geometric.png" %}

 Let the unfrozen loyalties of Players 1 and 2 be $s_{1}^{(t)}$ and $s_{2}^{(t)}$, respectively, at the beginning of round $t$.
 The rounds begin at $n$ and count down to $0$, where the base case is defined as $\text{GAME}_{1}(0,0,A) = 0$. **Note:** the procedure always returns the slate of Player 1, even if $A = 2$.